-Creative Nonfiction editors will award $1,000 for best essay and $500 for runner-up, and all essays submitted will be considered for publication.
+CNF editors will award $1,000 for best essay and $500 for runner-up.
+All essays submitted will be considered for publication.

 Guidelines: Essays must be previously unpublished and no longer than 4,000 words.
 All essays must tell true stories and be factually accurate.
 Everything we publish goes through a rigorous fact-checking process, and editors may ask for sources and citations.

-Postmark deadline: Monday, November 6, 2017.
-Mail essay plus a cover letter and entry fee to:
+Postmark deadline: Monday, February 26, 2018.
+Mail the essay and cover letter to:

 c/o Creative Nonfiction